I don’t have time to run today… I have to be at work by 9 am… I need to start cooking dinner soon…

 By now, you’re definitely hitting your stride, you can feel that your gluteus maximus, your legs, and your core are helping keep you upright.

 Your heart is beating FAST.
 Technically it’s trying to direct blood towards your muscles.
-To make the best use of the glucose, your muscle cells require as much oxygen as possible.
+To make the best use of glucose, your muscle cells require as much oxygen as possible.

 Say hello to those dreaded, out-of-breath grunts, moans, and groans…